 - Now that you’ve done this, make sure you click “Apply” at the bottom of the screen before moving on.

-- Search for the “Toggle Console” option, click on it and bind it to the key you’d feel most comfortable with.
+- Search for the “Toggle Console” option at the bottom of the page, click on it and bind it to the key you’d feel most comfortable with.
 Try and avoid clashing it with another if possible, as this’ll make life much easier!

 - Again, click “Apply” before closing the options screen and heading back to the main menu.

 If you’ve followed these instructions precisely, just press the button you’ve bound the console to and it’ll bring it up regardless of whether you’re in-game or not.